 The real star of the top of the tramway is the view.
 I read somewhere that this is a popular spot for locals to take in city and sunset views.
 I can definitely see why.

 Just below the observation area is the Nunobiki Herb Garden.
 We had to rush through the gardens, as we arrived maybe 20 minutes before closing time.
 The gardens close at 5, even on days the tramway runs until 8:30.
 As the name suggests, the gardens feature a variety of herbs and flowers, both native to Japan and normally found elsewhere, grown both outside and in the greenhouse structure seen below.

 Interestingly, the greenhouse includes several plants and flowers native to much warmer climates.
 With it being less than a month before Christmas, a Christmas Tree had also been put up.

 Also intriguing was a tapestry of a young Hindu god Krishna playing a flute.
 I definitely didn’t expect to see one here.
 I’m not sure what the significance was, aside from being in a room displaying ground spices from Southeast Asia and India.

 Also on display here – more fantastic views of the Kobe skyline below.

 We headed back to the top to enjoy some nighttime views of the skyline; unfortunately, I suck at taking night photos, so none of my pictures came out.
 With still way too much time remaining before our flight, we took the subway to Sannomiya, both to walk around a little and do some window shopping.
-In addition to the busy evening scene at the top, the city had already put up its Christmas tree near Sannomiya Station.
+In addition to the busy evening scene, the city had already put up its Christmas tree near Sannomiya Station.

-By this time, both Prita and I were feeling pretty beat, so we headed back inside the station to catch the Portliner to Kobe Airport.
+By now, both Prita and I had enough, so we headed back inside to catch the Portliner to Kobe Airport.

 Up next: our flight back to Tokyo on low-cost carrier Skymark Airlines.